-Is your car running rough, engine vibrates, shakes, and the catalytic converter is too hot or overheating?
-Check engine light comes on with a misfire code?
-In such cases, the car feels like it has lost power, you notice poor fuel economy, poor performance, and poor throttle response.
+Is your car running rough, the engine shakes, and the catalytic converter seems too hot and glows red?
+Your check engine light should be on, too, and if you read the codes, you will find an engine misfire fault code.
+The car feels like it has lost power; you notice poor fuel economy, poor performance, and inadequate throttle response.
 You open the hood and see the Catalytic Converter Glowing Red.
-In this article, we will discuss the most common reasons why catalytic converter or exhaust manifold overheat or in other words glow red.

 Misfire / Bad Spark Plugs

 If the spark plugs are too old, they may be causing the misfire.
 The spark plug gap may be too large, or the resistor inside the spark plugs is damaged, and now they no longer ignite or burn the fuel that goes to that cylinder.
 When this happens, you will get a cylinder misfire code.

 Your check engine light comes on, and if you scan the OBD-II codes, you will find out that you have one or more of the following systems:

 - P0300 Random/Multiple Cylinder Misfire Detected

 - P0301 Cylinder 1 Misfire Detected

 - P0303 Cylinder 3 Misfire Detected